zalando/zalando-howto-open-source/README.md

 Management can work with Legal to determine Intellectual Property concerns.

-####Restrictions Imposed by the License
-“Dependency” typically means “being linked with,” “included in your artifact,” or “depends on it during runtime.”
-Dependencies can limit you.
-To remain in compliance, check the licenses of your projects.
-Your build tool’s license does not affect your software’s license.
-A jar file or Python dependency will affect your software.

-#####Unusual Additions

-As stated by Zalando Legal, it is OK to use React and other Facebook open-source software projects for Zalando projects.

-####There Is No License

-If there is no license statement, the author automatically receives a copyright.
-[This](http://choosealicense.com/no-license/) implies that no one has the right to modify or redistribute the software.
-If you really need the software, contact the author (who is likely unaware) and ask him/her to provide a proper license.

 ####Repository of Meta Information

 Many package managers include a feature to make the applied license machine readable.
 Use these!
 An example for [Maven](https://maven.apache.org/pom.html#Licenses):